KensK0t/TestRepo001/README.md

 # TestRepo001
 This Repository is the Test Project

 Hello!
-This Project is Github learnning.
+I'm learning about Github.